-Some children do not sweat readily, particularly those with eczema, and it may be necessary to repeat the test on another limb (arm or leg) or maybe even to come back for a further appointment.
+Some children do not sweat readily, particularly those with eczema.
+It may be necessary to repeat the test on another limb (arm or leg), or come back for a further appointment.

-Will it hurt?
+Will the test hurt?

-The procedure may produce a slight tingling or warm sensation but is not painful.
-The area of skin which was stimulated may stay red for a few hours, but this is normal and nothing to worry about.
+No. The procedure may cause your child to feel a slight tingling or warm sensation, but is not painful.
+The area of skin which was stimulated may stay red for a few hours.
+This is normal and nothing to worry about.

-In rare cases (about one in 50,000) there is a risk of a minor burn (Wescor Inc. 1999).
+In rare cases (about 1 in 50,000) there is a risk of a minor burn (Wescor Inc. 1999).
+If you have any concerns or questions, please speak to your doctor or nurse.

-How will I find out the results?
+How will I find out my child's results?

-The results of the test will be sent back to the doctor who requested the test.
+The laboratory will send your child's test results to the doctor who requested the test.
 Your doctor will let you know the results when they are available.
 Laboratory staff are not allowed to give out results on the telephone.